 Same-Sex Parental Rights in Washington State

-Same-sex parents can become the legal parents of a child through a
+- Same-sex parents can become the legal parents of a child through a second parent/co-parent adoption.

 OUTSIDE OF WASHINGTON STATE